JimZhang-lab/RAG/README.md

 This project is for learning RAG on my own

-## there are serveral methods to build a RAG for yourself as follows:
+## There are serveral methods to build a RAG for yourself as follows:
 - 1. using third-parts api in RAG_API.ipynb
 - 2. using local llm and embedding model in RAG_LOCAL.ipynb
 - 3. using Microsoft's GraphRAG in RAG_GRAPH.ipynb